-- A. Final tabulation of: - (1) Total area of the subdivision or parcels to be recorded in the Critical Area District. - (2) Total number of lots in the Critical Area District - (3) Residential density in the Critical Area District. - B. Accurate outlines (metes and bounds, where required) of any common or reserved areas or portions of lots to be maintained by covenant, easement or similar approved instrument, in permanent forest cover, including existing forested areas, reforested areas and afforested areas. - C. Accurate outlines (metes and bounds, where required) of any areas to be maintained as permanent wildlife and plant habitat protection areas. - D. Comments of the Bay Watershed Forester required when a proposed development site contains or will contain forest or developed woodland areas. - E. A Habitat Protection Plan, including the comments to the Maryland Forest, Park and Wildlife Service, required when a habitat protection area (not including the buffer) is on or adjacent to the site - F. A final Stormwater Management Plan. - G. A Sediment and Erosion Control Plan.
+- A. Final tabulation of: - (1) Total area of the subdivision or parcels to be recorded in the Critical Area District. - (2) Total number of lots in the Critical Area District - (3) Residential density in the Critical Area District. - B. Accurate outlines (metes and bounds, where required) of any common or reserved areas or portions of lots to be maintained by covenant, easement or similar approved instrument, in permanent forest cover, including existing forested areas, reforested areas and afforested areas. - C. Accurate outlines (metes and bounds, where required) of any areas to be maintained as permanent wildlife and plant habitat protection areas. - D. Comments of the Bay Watershed Forester required when a proposed development site contains or will contain forest or developed woodland areas. - E. A Habitat Protection Plan, including the comments to the Maryland Forest, Park and Wildlife Service, required when a habitat protection area (not including the buffer) is on or adjacent to the site. - F. A final Stormwater Management Plan. - G. A Sediment and Erosion Control Plan. - H. A Planting Plan or Forest Management Plan, as applicable.